Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 New calculated columns were created:

- - Car Age (Years): Current year − Manufacturing year
+ - Car Age (Years) = Current year − Manufacturing year
  - Model Age Group:
    - New Model: 5 years old or less
    - Old Model: More than 5 years old